 The Coverage Analysis report helps you determine test case and execution coverage as it related to requirements and application areas.
 Below are some helpful tips on navigating the Coverage Analysis report.

-Open the Analysis menu, click Coverage to open the Coverage Analysis page.
+From the Analysis menu, select Coverage to open the Coverage Analysis page.

 - Requirements Run Results: The results from the latest run of each test case covering the requirements.

-Test Type: This is to filter out manual vs automation test run data for the below analysis data table.
+- Test Type: allows you to filter out manual vs automation test run data for the analysis data table.

 - Explorer Sessions: the count of explorer sessions associated with a specific test case and requirement.
 (An Explorer Session must be linked to a Test Run which then linked to a Requirement to be counted.)

 - Explorer Time: total time spent in Explorer sessions associated to a specific test case and requirement